CerberusData/KRONOS-JOHN/README.md

 Only some files are listed, and explained (most important).

-## **Running our stack**
+## **Running The Kiwibot Stack**

 Find a brief explanation on how to run our stack in your IDE and the explanation of the launch file, and config files as the key to managing which nodes are going to be launched and how they're going to work.

+In order to launch locally (Inside your IDE), please locate into the `rover/` folder in the dev-container terminal and execute the following promt command:

+      bash config/startBot.sh start

+This bash performs the following steps to launch the *Kiwibot* stack:

+1. Sources the [`local_env_vars.sh`](https://github.com/kiwicampus/medusa-project/blob/master/rover/configs/local_env_vars.sh) which contains the *Kiwibot* local environment variables.
+2. Creates a local configuration file for the cameras (`cams_conf_local.yaml`).
+3. [On firsts run] downloads [cv-bridge package for ros2](https://github.com/ros-perception/vision_opencv)
+4. [On firsts run] downloads, install, and upgrade [npm](https://www.npmjs.com/)
+5. [On firsts run] downloads, and compile the [SocketIO server](https://github.com/kiwicampus/socketio-server) for *Kiwibot* local console.

+For ROS 2 development workspace

+1. Sources ROS Dashing and clean the older development workspace (If enabled).
+2. Builds the development workspace at `rover/ros2/`
+3. Sources the resulting setup in the install folder `. install/setup.bash`
+4. Executes `ros2 launch /configs/bot.launch.py`

-You can compile and launch everything by your own if you already have a background an experience with ROS/ROS2, but for those who want everything easy, and fast we have created a bash script to set up and run everything for you.
-The bash script ``bot.launch.py`` have all instruction to download third-party packages, setup, and source the ros2 workspace, and then launch the nodes specified in the file ``nodes_local_launch.yaml`` (File created when you start or run the script for the first time).
+You can compile and launch everything by your own if you already have a background an experience with ROS/ROS2, but for those who want everything easy, and fast the bash script will set up and run everything for you.
+With the [``startBot.sh``](https://github.com/kiwicampus/medusa-project/blob/master/rover/configs/startBot.sh) bash script you can run the stack of the robot, this file has all instruction to download third-party packages, other required dependencies if they're missing, and setup, source, and run the ros2 workspace, launching the nodes specified in the file ``nodes_local_launch.yaml`` (File created when you start or run the script for the first time).

+You'll see some logs as shown below when the script creates missing files, so, you have to run the script again:

       Starting Robot
       /workspace/rover/configs/cams_conf_local.yaml no exist, creating one